-Retirement isn’t something that’s just going to happen one day.
+Retirement isn’t something that’s just going to happen one day – you need to think about what steps you can take today to retire successfully.
 If you ever hope to cut ties with work and live off your life savings, then you’re going to need to build up a pretty big nest egg starting ASAP.

 I’ve read dozens of books and probably thousands of articles on how to retire successfully.
 And you want to know what?
 A lot of them have some pretty themes.

-In this post, I’ll summarize these themes into 11 actionable steps that you can use to jump-start your retirement planning efforts starting today.
+In this post, I’ll summarize these themes for how to prepare for retirement into 11 actionable steps that you can use to jump-start your retirement planning efforts starting today.